AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/running_nodes/running_validators.md

   - Validators interact with the rollup contract to fulfill their duties.
   - Proposers submit block proposals and proofs to the contract.

-## Additional Background
+## Troubleshooting

-- **Epochs and Slots**:
-  - An epoch consists of 32 slots.
-  - Each slot represents a fixed time interval.

-- **Pending Chain vs. Proven Chain**:
-  - **Pending Chain**: Contains proposed blocks awaiting finalization.
-  - **Proven Chain**: Contains finalized blocks after proofs are verified on L1.

-- **Fallback Mechanisms**:
-  - **Based Fallback Mode**: Activated if the chain does not progress, allowing for ledger growth without the committee.
-  - **Forced Inclusion Queue**: Ensures censorship resistance by mandating the inclusion of certain transactions.

-- **Security Considerations**:
-  - Keep your private keys secure.
-  - Regularly update your software to the latest versions.

-- **Troubleshooting**:
 - Check logs for error messages.
 - Verify network connectivity, e.g. running isolated commands to ensure that your UDP ports are open.
 - Open issues in https://github.com/AztecProtocol/aztec-packages/issues for suspected bugs or gaps in documentation.

-## Conclusion

-By setting up an Aztec Layer 2 node, you contribute to the network's security, decentralization, and efficiency.
-Validators play a crucial role in proposing blocks and maintaining the integrity of the blockchain.
-We encourage you to participate actively and stay informed about protocol updates.

 ## References